Samu01Tech/riassunti-uni/Cybersecurity/Authentication.md

 Researchers focus on authentication process, practitioners aim to protect the user.

-To strenght the password, you can combine other techniques (ie. 2FA, biometrics).
+To strength the password, you can combine other techniques (ie. 2FA, biometrics).

 ### History

 In the past, password were used on mainframes to protect the abuse of resources.
-In the seveneties they were used to protect the access to personal computers; password were protected by **hashing** and **salting**.
+In the seventies they were used to protect the access to personal computers; password were protected by **hashing** and **salting**.
 The Morris Worm was the first worm that exploited the use of weak passwords, exhausting resources.
 The **shadow files** which kept the password were only readable by root user, this being a form of _access control_.

 With the expansion of the World Wide Web passwords were replaced by certificates based on public key cryptography.
 Not a good solution for the final user.
 Client then started to use username and password while servers used certificates.